Santa Claus Macarons

 FAQs

-Q: Can I use liquid egg whites instead of fresh ones?
+Q: Can I use fresh egg whites instead of egg white powder?

 Print